The Sunflower paintings that Vincent Van Gogh created are trendy. Many scholars believe that the Sunflower paintings helped Van Gogh’s popularity.

 Vincent Van Gogh Loved Sunflowers

-If you love Vincent Van Gogh as we do, you also have to love his Sunflower paintings.
+If you love Vincent Van Gogh as we do, you must love his Sunflower paintings.
 When people think of Vincent Van Gogh, they usually think about his sunflower paintings.

-Vincent Van Gogh’s sunflowers paintings were extraordinary, and other people also knew it.
-After his death, his sister-in-law Johanna Bonger Van Gogh did not want to sell any Sunflower paintings as she loved them so much, but eventually, she sold some of them.
+Vincent Van Gogh’s extraordinary sunflower paintings and others also knew it.
+After his death, his sister-in-law Johanna Bonger Van Gogh did not want to sell any Sunflower paintings as she loved them so much but eventually sold some of them.

 Several Different Versions Of The Sunflower Paintings